SUNY Ulster’s Transfer Services is here to assist you with the transfer process, reaching

 Many of the associate degree programs at SUNY Ulster will lead to SUNY Guaranteed Admission.
 An opportunity to continue full-time study at a four-year SUNY college is guaranteed to all New York State residents who transfer directly from their degree-granting SUNY or CUNY two-year college with an Associate in Arts (A.A.) degree or an Associate in Science (A.S.) degree.
 While the guarantee assures that students may pursue their baccalaureate degrees through the SUNY system, it does not assure admission to a specific college or curriculum.

-Special Articulation Agreements with Colleges
+Articulation Agreements and Course Equivalencies with Other Colleges

 SUNY Ulster has numerous articulation agreements, not only with other units of the SUNY system, but with four-year colleges in a variety of fields.
 These agreements ensure that students' course work and credits will transfer to the specified college or university.